thraxil/frontdesk/README.markdown

 Frontdesk uses a boltdb file to store data.
 This will need to be in a directory that the user running frontdesk can write to.

+### FRONTDESK_BLEVE_PATH

+Frontdesk uses [bleve](http://www.blevesearch.com/) for full-text search indexing.
+This variable configures the location for bleve to store its index.
+Again, needs to be writable by the frontdesk user.

 ### FRONTDESK_PORT

 port for the web interface to listen on